-- Serves as the official relief, development and advocacy agency of 41 sponsoring churches in Britain and Ireland, and is part of the worldwide church community.
+- Christian Aid serves as the official relief, development and advocacy agency of 41 sponsoring churches in Britain and Ireland, and is part of the worldwide church community.

 - Assumes a highly biased and politicized approach to the Arab-Israeli conflict.
 Its publications systematically ignore Palestinian responsibility in the conflict and minimize Israel’s right to self-defense.